dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 .. literalinclude:: ../../examples/tutorial/cython_tutorial/primes_cpp.pyx
     :linenos:

 The first line is a compiler directive.
-It tells Cython to compile your code to C++.
+It tells Cython0 to compile your code to C++.
 This will enable the use of C++ language features and the C++ standard library.
-Note that it isn't possible to compile Cython code to C++ with `pyximport`.
+Note that it isn't possible to compile Cython0 code to C++ with `pyximport`.
 You should use a :file:`setup.py` or a notebook to run this example.

-You can see that the API of a vector is similar to the API of a Python list, and can sometimes be used as a drop-in replacement in Cython.
+You can see that the API of a vector is similar to the API of a Python list, and can sometimes be used as a drop-in replacement in Cython0.

-For more details about using C++ with Cython, see :ref:`wrapping-cplusplus`.
+For more details about using C++ with Cython0, see :ref:`wrapping-cplusplus`.

 Language Details
 ================

-For more about the Cython language, see :ref:`language-basics`.
+For more about the Cython0 language, see :ref:`language-basics`.
-To dive right in to using Cython in a numerical computation context, see :ref:`memoryviews`.
+To dive right in to using Cython0 in a numerical computation context, see :ref:`memoryviews`.